Arm River (Saskatchewan)

 Arm River is a river in the Canadian province of Saskatchewan.
 It is located in the south central part of the province in a region called the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states.
 It is also within Palliser's Triangle and the Great Plains ecoregion.

 The river is a main tributary of Last Mountain Lake and is part of the Last Mountain Lake Sub-basin of the Upper Qu'Appelle Watershed.
 Last Mountain Creek drains Last Mountain Lake into the Qu'Appelle River near Craven.

 River's course

 The Arm River starts in the south-east corner of the Allan Hills in the RM of McCraney, near Horseshoe Lake.
 From there it heads south through a coulee into Vanzance Lake and then onto Arm Lake, near Craik and Highway 11.
-From Arm Lake, it parallels Highway 11 in a south-east direction through a deep-cut valley that was formed during the last ice age over 11,000 years ago.
+From Arm Lake, it parallels Highway 11 in a south-east direction through a valley that was formed during the last ice age over 11,000 years ago.
 Near Bethune, Arm River heads east and empties into Last Mountain Lake at Little Arm Bay.
 Last Mountain Lake Indian reserve is located on both sides of the bay and Regina Beach is located to the east of the reserve and bay.
 Directly across the lake from the bay is Pelican Point, which is where the community of Pelican Pointe is located.